Lubbock, Texas: Sports

 Of the varsity sports, Texas Tech has had its greatest success in women's basketball.
 Led by Sheryl Swoopes and head coach Marsha Sharp, the Lady Raiders won the NCAA Women's Basketball Championship in 1993.
 The Lady Raiders have also been to the NCAA Elite Eight three times and the NCAA Sweet 16 seven times.
 In early 2006, Lady Raiders coach Marsha Sharp resigned and was replaced on March 30, 2006, by Kristy Curry, who had been coaching at Purdue.

+Texas Tech also offers 30 club sports, including cycling, equestrianism, ice hockey, lacrosse, polo, rodeo, rugby, running, sky diving, swimming, water polo, and wrestling.
+In 2006, the polo team, composed of Will Tankard, Ross Haislip, Peter Blake, and Tanner Kneese, won the collegiate national championship.

 In addition, Lubbock is the home of the Chaparrals of Lubbock Christian University.
 With a recent move up to NCAA Division 2, the women's basketball team has won the 2016 and 2019 national championships.
 In 2009, the Lubbock Christian University baseball team won their second NAIA National Championship.

 High-school athletics also feature prominently in the local culture.

-Semi-professional teams
+Professional and Semi-professional teams

 The Lubbock Renegades, a member of the af2, a developmental league of the Arena Football League, were in operation from 2006 to 2008.The team played in the former Lubbock Memorial Coliseum.

 The Lubbock Cotton Kings, of the former Central Hockey League, operated from 1999 to 2007.

-In 2021, National Premier Soccer League announced the formation of the Lubbock Matadors in the 2022 season.
+In 2021, National Premier Soccer League announced the formation of the Lubbock Matadors SC in the 2022 season.